Fauna v10 Python client driver (current)

 print(products)

-Successful query responses and ServiceError errors return query statistics:
+Successful query responses and ServiceError errors return query stats:

 from fauna import fql